 Answer: Senses

-- What "L" drug is often used to treat epilepsy or to help stabilize moods such as with bipolar disorder?
+60. What drug, starting with L, is often used to treat epilepsy or to help stabilize moods such as with bipolar disorder?

 Answer: Lamotrigine

-- In Ovid’s “Metamorphoses”, there is a story about Valentine symbol Cupid’s romance with what royal daughter who fell under Venus’ scorn?
+61. In Ovid’s “Metamorphoses,” there is a story about Cupid’s romance with what royal daughter who fell under Venus’ scorn?
 Her “P” name is also a term from modern psychology for the human mind.

 Answer: Psyche

-- In what year did the American Psychiatric Association (APA) declare that homosexuality is not a mental disorder and remove the diagnosis from its Diagnostic and Statistical Manual (DSM)?
+62. In what year did the American Psychiatric Association (APA) remove homosexuality from its Diagnostic and Statistical Manual (DSM), declaring the sexual orientation to no longer beconsidered a mental health disorder?

 Answer: 1973

-- Korsakoff’s Syndrome, which includes symptoms of amnesia and confabulation, often follows what “A” addictive disease that requires support and abstinence to treat?
+63. Korsakoff’s Syndrome, a syndrome of amnesia and confabulation, often follows what “A” addictive disease that requires support and abstinence to treat?

 Answer: Alcoholism

-- What “D” brain disorder with underlying physical causes creates mental illusions, visual hallucinations, and persecutory ideation?
+64. What “D” brain syndrome, created by physical causes, creates mental illusions, visual hallucinations, and persecutory ideation?

 Answer: Delirium